nodejs/TSC/TSC-Charter.md

 # Technical Steering Committee (TSC) Charter

 ## Section 1.
-Guiding Principle.
+Guiding Principle

 The Node.js project is part of the OpenJS Foundation which operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 2.
-Evolution of OpenJS Foundation Governance.
+Evolution of OpenJS Foundation Governance

 Most large, complex open source communities have both a business and a technical governance model.
 Technical leadership for the projects